 - 6. Timing: - a.
 Timing is the responsibility of the judge. - b.
 Electronic timing should be used if possible. - c.
 At least one back-up timer with a stopwatch must record every jumper round.
 Without electronic timing, two timers are preferable, averaging the times for the official time. - d.
 A judge acting alone cannot act as the timekeeper as well. - 7.
-In a series of jumps, a normal distance allows for multiples of 12 feet between the fences.
-The stride of a normal horse is 12 feet, and a 24 foot distance between two fences allows for one stride (6 foot takeoff + 12 foot stride + 6 foot landing).
-This may be slightly short-ened to accommodate green horses or those with a shorter stride.
-Distance may not be changed during the class. - 8.
 Obstacles may be one single jump, or a combination of jumps in a line. - The maximum distance between two fences within a combination is 36'.
-A combination may consist of 2 or 3 fences in a line. - 10.
-Late and post entries go first in a class when they are accepted after the order of go is drawn. - 11.
+A combination may consist of 2 or 3 fences in a line. - 9.
+Late and post entries go first in a class when they are accepted after the order of go is drawn. - 10.
 The judge's whistle or bell signals the start of a round.